legioncode/WALaerospace/code/README.md

 # Code

-This file contains all python code for this project.
+This folder contains all python code for this project.